refractionPOINT/lce_doc/docs/dr.md

 Detection & Response rules automate actions based on the real-time events streaming into LimaCharlie.
 Each rule has two YAML descriptors: one that describes what to detect, and another that describes how to respond.

-> Understanding how Events are structured is essential for working with D&R rules.
-If you haven't already, read the [Events Overview](events-overview.md).
+> It's recommended to read about [Events](events-overview.md) before diving into D&R rules.

 ## A Basic Rule